bytewax/bytewax/docs/articles/concepts/joins.md

 join_eg.check_emails: ('456', 'hive@bytewax.io')
 ```

-### Streaming Joins
+### Complete Joins

 When doing a join in a SQL database, you look at the keys contained in
 two tables and bring the other columns together.
 In a streaming
 context, we have the concept of "key", we have the concept of "column"
 (in the values for each key), but we don't have the exact concept of
 "table".
-Each stream is sort of like a table, but for a SQL table
+Each stream we call a **side** and is sort of like a table,
-there's an obvious end to the table; when you run the join it takes
+but for a SQL table there's an obvious end to the table; when you run
-the state of the table when you run the command.
+the join it takes the state of the table when you run the command.

 In a streaming system, there is no guaranteed end to the stream, so
 our joins have to have slightly different semantics.
 The default
 behavior of the
 [`join`](/apidocs/bytewax.operators/index#bytewax.operators.join)
-operator takes any number of upstream **sides** and waits until we
+operator takes any number of upstream sides and waits until we have
-have seen a value for a key on all sides of the join, and only then do
+seen a value for a key on all sides of the join, and only then do we
-we emit the gathered values downstream as a `tuple` of the values in
+emit the gathered values downstream as a `tuple` of the values in the
-the same order as the sides stream arguments.
-This is similar to an
+same order as the sides stream arguments.
+When we wait for a value
+from all sides, Bytewax calls this a **complete** join.
+This is
-_inner join_ in SQL.
+similar to an _inner join_ in SQL.

 Let's see that in action.
 To recap our example: